 Chain Lakes

-From Herman Saddle, the trail leads you through idyllic meadows, heather, and blueberry bushes to Hayes Lake.
-Here, you’ll find amazing options for lakeside rest, swimming and even campsites…if you’re spending the night.
+From Herman Saddle, the trail leads you to Hayes Lake through idyllic meadows, heather, and blueberry bushes.
+Here, you’ll find amazing options for lakeside rest, swimming, and even campsites…if you’re spending the night.

-As you continue along the path you will go past Iceberg Lake and the Mazama Lakes offering a glimpse of the region’s natural beauty at every turn.
+As you continue along the path, you will go past Iceberg Lake and Mazama Lake, which offer a glimpse of the region’s natural beauty at every turn.

-On a warm day, you will find plenty of people jumping into each lake!
-Pack your swimsuit just in case!
+On a warm day, you will find plenty of people jumping into the cool water of the different lakes.

 Hiking out of the Basin

 The hike out of the basin is relatively straightforward and the skyline is dominated by Mount Shuksan and Mount Baker.
-There is a short section of gradual elevation gain where the trail meets up with another popular trail, Ptarmigan Ridge.
+There is a short section of gradual elevation gain where the trail meets up with the Ptarmigan Ridge Trail.

-The final stretch of trail leading to Artist Point is stunning.
+The final stretch of trail leading to Artist’s Point is stunning.

 Backpacking Chain Lakes Loop